 Proxy

-The generic DMPs are updated every few years.
-Please check the most recent version of the DMPs for up-to-date information on the areas noted above.
+The generic DMP is updated every few years.
+Please check the most recent version of the DMP for up-to-date information on the areas noted above.

 Robert’s Rules of Order

-The WG shall rely upon (http://www.hl7.org/permalink/?RobertsRules) in the event that formal guidance is needed or requested.
+The WG shall rely upon Roberts Rules of Order in the event that formal guidance is needed or requested.

 The WG intends to ensure the effective and active engagement of all participants.
-To ensure fair and just participation, the WG shall follow its documented decision-making practices, falling-back upon Roberts Rules of Order in the event of a question or concern.
-Since Robert’s Rules of Order provides formalism for addressing almost all matters of process, this provides a “backup mechanism” of formality in the event that it is required.
+To ensure fair and just participation, the WG shall follow its documented DMP, falling-back to Roberts Rules of Order in the event of a question or concern.
+Since Robert’s Rules of Order provides formality for addressing almost all matters of process, this provides a “backup mechanism” of formality in the event that it is required.

 It is the responsibility of the presiding chair to guide the WG to an efficient and effective outcome.
-The WG shall follow, in this order of precedence, these Decision-making Practices (which cannot conflict with HL7 Policies and Procedures or the HL7 Bylaws), HL7 Policies and Procedures, the HL7 Bylaws, and Roberts Rules of Order.
-WG-established decision-making practices can refine the HL7 Policies and Procedures and Bylaws so long as they remain in accordance with those documents.
+The WG shall follow, in this order of precedence, the WG DMP (which cannot conflict with the Bylaws, GOM, or HL7 ER), the GOM, the Bylaws, the HL7 ER, and Roberts Rules of Order.
+WG-established DMP can refine HL7 processes so long as they remain in accordance with the basic tenets of the Bylaws, GOM, and HL7 ER.

-In the event that an issue arises where formality is required and other guidance exists, Robert’s Rules of Order shall take precedence.
+In the event that an issue arises where formality is required and no other guidance exists, Robert’s Rules of Order shall take precedence.
 This provides a “common denominator” to keep in-check the power of the presiding chair and to confirm the rights of all WG participants and members.